What does Matthew 5:17-19 teach about Jesus’ attitude toward the law?

 You can view a discussion of the current lesson in the Hope Sabbath School class led by Pastor Derek Morris.
 (Adobe Flash Player version.)
 A Youtube version of this week’s lesson at Hope Sabbath School is below.
 You can download the video, the MP3 audio, and the lesson outline from the HopeTV Sabbath School Site.
 You might also want to bookmark the HopeSS Youtube channel.

-1. Have a volunteer read Luke 18:9-14.
+1. Have a volunteer read Matthew 24:14.

 a.
 Ask class members to share a thought on what the most important point in this text is.